 Asking for cash wedding gifts?
-Don't make these money mistakes when it comes to your wedding gift money!
+Don’t make these money mistakes when it comes to your wedding gift money!

 Congratulations!
 You’ve followed our advice and saved a ton of money on your wedding.
 Plus, you probably got a bunch of awesome wedding gifts.
 Personalized wedding gifts are great… maybe you got one or more of these things: